Chart Color Schemes

 Residential development activity is lower than average in Farrer according to AreaSearch's national comparison of local real estate markets

-Farrer has recorded approximately seven residential properties granted approval annually.
-Over the past five financial years, from FY21 to FY25, 37 homes were approved, with one more approved so far in FY26.
-On average, 4.5 people moved to the area each year for every dwelling built during these five years.
+Farrer has recorded approximately seven residential properties granted approval per year.
+Over the past five financial years, from FY-21 to FY-25, 37 homes were approved, with one so far in FY-26.
+On average, about 4.5 people moved to the area each year for each dwelling built during these years.

 Frequently Asked Questions - Development